cbake886/GunStore/OverView.md

+In my opinion the best next steps for POS and website configuration is to reach out to Connect POS and book a demo: (https://www.connectpos.com/firearms-pos/).
+Scroll down to 3/4 page and you will see a centered button for "Book Demo".
+I would like to be present for this demo.
+Below is my research so far.
+This allows us to not need GCP or as much configuration and maintence.
+More stable proven platform - makes you look far more professional and trustworthy.

 To launch a **gun store in Michigan with both in-store and online firearm sales**, you must meet strict federal and state legal requirements and use a specialized Point-of-Sale (POS) system and eCommerce setup built for firearm industry compliance.
 Below is a highly detailed overview covering POS and website options, legal workflow, and critical pros/cons.

 ***